thomasmarcel/thomasmarcel/README.md

 - Enigmatic open-source projects and daring experiments where I wield new spells and commune with the tech spirits.
 - Mysterious artifacts, runes, and sigils related to the Rust enchantments.
-- Musings, revelations, and the occasional nerdy chronicle on [m blog](https://tomalcala.com).
+- Musings, revelations, and the occasional nerdy chronicle on [my blog](https://tomalcala.com).

 ## 🤝 Let's Join Forces!